hexbus/ppebcr-docs/README.md

 Before first use:

-- Insert SD card into the fully assembled PPEB-cr unit.
+- Insert SD card into the fully assembled PPEB unit.
 - Apply power to TI-99/4A.
-- If `autoload.cfg` is valid, the PPEB-cr will initialize automatically.
+- If `autoload.cfg` is valid, the PPEB will initialize automatically.
 - Improper SD formatting is one of the most common causes of boot failure.

 ---